cindyloppar/cindyloppar.github.io/_posts/2017-07-24-lastweek-observation.md

-My observation from last week was that i was reading books a lot about design thinking user experience, comparison of multi-paradigm programming languages etc and learning how to type in the right way at typing club.
+﻿My observation from last week was that i was reading books a lot about design thinking user experience, comparison of multi-paradigm programming languages etc and learning how to type in the right way at typing club.
 I was also doing my new webpage.